+Urostat-80 contains Febuxostat as active ingedient that is used to treat and prevent gout.
 Febuxostat is a drug that inhibits Xanthine oxidase, thus reducing production of uric acid in the body.
-It is used in the treatment of chronic gout and hyperuricemia
+It is used in the treatment of chronic gout and high level of uric acid.

 Antihyperuricaemic Agent (Xanthine Oxidase Inhibitor)